-- (a) Prior to performing any tow, a towing carrier shall disclose to the owner, authorized operator, or authorized agent of the owner of the motor vehicle all rates and charges to be assessed.
-This rule does not apply to a nonconsensual tow authorized by the property owner, authorized agent for the property owner, or a tow ordered by a law enforcement officer. - (b) This disclosure may either be written or oral and shall include, but is not limited to, the following information: - (I) any extra charges made necessary because, at the time of the tow, the towing carrier would be unable to deliver the motor vehicle to a repair or body shop during the normal working hours of such repair or body shop; - (II) any extra charges made necessary because, at the time of the tow, the towing carrier would be unable to deliver the motor vehicle to a location and at a time agreed upon by the owner, authorized operator, or authorized agent of the owner to take delivery of the vehicle and pay the tow charges; and - (III) estimated charges for mileage and storage.
+(a) Prior to performing any tow, a towing carrier shall disclose to the owner, authorized operator, or authorized agent of the owner of the motor vehicle all rates and charges to be assessed.
+This rule does not apply to a nonconsensual tow authorized by the property owner or, authorized agent for the property owner, or a tow ordered by a law enforcement officer.
+Rates for law enforcement-ordered tows must be disclosed to the motor vehicle operator prior to commencement of the tow, except where not feasible for reasons including, but not limited to, arrest, incapacitation, or order of a law enforcement officer.

+- (b) This disclosure may either be written or oral and shall include, but is not limited to, the following information: - any extra charges made necessary because, at the time of the tow, the towing carrier would be unable to deliver the motor vehicle to a repair or body shop during the normal working hours of such repair or body shop; - (II) any extra charges made necessary because, at the time of the tow, the towing carrier would be unable to deliver the motor vehicle to a location and at a time agreed upon by the owner, authorized operator, or authorized agent of the owner of the motor vehicle to take delivery of the motor vehicle and pay the tow charges; and - (III) estimated charges for mileage and storage.